 Viewing contract law as part of a more general theory of individual entitlements that specifies how resources may be rightly acquired (property law), used (tort law), and transferred (contract law) is not new.

-It is time to discard promise-based theories of contract, to reject the notion of binding promises and breach of contract, and to revive an improved title-transfer theory, under which contracts are viewed not as binding promises but instead as consensual transfers of title to owned resources.
+It is time to discard promise-based theories of contract, to reject the notion of binding promises and breach of contract, and to develop an improved title-transfer theory of contract (TTTC), under which contracts are viewed not as binding promises but instead as consensual transfers of title to owned resources.

 Implicit Theft

-the only enforceable contracts (i.e., those backed by the sanction of legal coercion) should be those where the failure of one party to abide by the contract implies the theft of property from the other party.
+the right to contract is strictly derivable from the right of private property, and therefore … the only enforceable contracts … should be those where the failure of one party to abide by the contract implies the theft of property from the other party.
 In short, a contract should only be enforceable when the failure to fulfill it is an implicit theft of property.
 But this can only be true if we hold that validly enforceable contracts only exist where title to property has already been transferred, and therefore where the failure to abide by the contract means that the other party’s property is retained by the delinquent party, without the consent of the former (implicit theft).

-The reason the TTTC works is not because failure to perform results in implicit theft.
-It is simply because the owner of the resource is the owner and as such has the power and the right to consensually transfer title to someone else—either as a gift, or in exchange for some action or title transfer from the transferor.
-Now it is true that there can be implied contracts or implied terms in a contract, since contracts are formed by some type of communication between the parties and language is highly contextual.
+It is true that there can be implied contracts or implied terms in a contract, since contracts are formed by some type of communication between the parties and language is highly contextual.
 If I sit down in a restaurant there is an implied understanding that I have agreed to pay for the meal afterwords—I have in effect stated “I hereby transfer a future payment to you upon completion of my meal.”
 But there is no such thing as “implicit theft.”
-Theft means taking the owned property of another person without his consent; there is nothing “implied” about it.
+Theft means taking the owned property of another person without his consent.

-Second, Rothbard assumes there can be theft of something that does not exist.
-Obviously, there cannot be.
-A non-existent thing cannot be owned, transferred, or stolen.
-Rothbard has lost sight of the fact that any future title transfer is always, necessarily conditional.
+Rothbard’s argument, besides being unnecessary, assumes there can be theft of something that does not exist.
+Obviously a non-existent thing cannot be owned, transferred, or stolen.
+Rothbard has lost sight of the fact that any future title transfer (an executory contract) is always, necessarily conditional.
 This is because the future is uncertain.
-As he previously wrote:
+As Rothbard (2009, p.
+7) elsewhere recognized:

 Implicit Theft and Debtor’s Prison

-By avoiding the unnecessary and confusing notion of implicit theft to explain why the TTTC still works and is superior to promise-based theories, we also avoid a difficulty Rothbard finds himself in.
-In his chapter on the TTTC, Rothbard (1998b, pp. 134–36) explains why voluntary slavery contracts are not enforceable.
+By avoiding the unnecessary and flawed notion of implicit theft, we can avoid a difficulty Rothbard finds himself in.
+Rothbard (1998b, pp. 134–36) rightly argues that voluntary slavery contracts are not enforceable.
 As he observes, even after making a voluntary slavery contract, the would-be slave still retains his will, which is inalienable.
 This is because man “discovers the natural fact of his mind’s command over his body and its actions: that is, of his natural ownership over his self” (Rothbard 1998e, p.
-31).
+31), i.e., of his body.
 So far, so good.
-This is similar to my own argument for inalienability (based on Hoppe), namely that ownership of one’s body does not stem from homesteading an unowned thing, but rather from one’s direct control of one’s body (Kinsella 2023b, Part III.B & III.C; Kinsella 2023f, p.
-52 et seq.; Kinsella 2022; Hoppe 2023, p. xvii).
+This is similar to my own argument for inalienability (based on Hoppe), namely that ownership of one’s body does not stem from homesteading an unowned thing (as is the case for external resources), but rather from one’s direct control over one’s body (Kinsella 2023b, Part III.B; Kinsella 2023d, p.
+52–53; Hoppe 2023, p. xvii).
 A contract to sell one’s body is unenforceable because enforcing it would be an act of aggression against the would-be slave, as he has not himself committed any act of aggression justifying the use of (retaliatory) force against his body.
+(See also Barnett 1991, p.
+160; but cf. Block 2003)

-Note that the inalienable right to own one’s body does not come from homesteading or original appropriation (Hoppe 2023, p. xvii; Kinsella 2023c, pp. 16–21, 26; Kinsella 2023f, pp. 53 et seq.; Kinsella 2023b, Part III.B; Kinsella 2023i, pp. 270–72).
-By contrast, human actors come to own formerly-unowned scarce resources by original appropriation, or by a contractual title transfer from a previous owner.
-These previously-unowned resources were all acquired, either by original appropriation or from a previous owner.
+By contrast, people come to own formerly-unowned scarce resources by original appropriation, or by a contractual title transfer from a previous owner.
+These previously-unowned resources were all acquired, either by original appropriation or by contractual transfer from a previous owner.
 Such owned things can also be “un-acquired” or abandoned, either outright, or “in favor of” someone else.
-This is precisely why owned things can be sold or given away—transferred—by contract.
-(Kinsella 2023b, Part III.A) One’s body, by contrast, cannot be sold, since, as Rothbard correctly observed, one’s will is inalienable and so the body cannot be alienated by contract.
+(Kinsella 2023b, Part III.A; also Justinian 1985, 41.7.5.1) This is precisely why owned things can be sold or given away—transferred—by contract.
+One’s body, by contrast, cannot be sold, since, as Rothbard correctly observed, one’s will is inalienable and so the body cannot be alienated by contract.

-Yet Rothbard’s “implicit theft” argument implies a person can, in effect, sell himself into slavery.
-This is because if the deadbeat debtor has committed implicit theft—an act of aggression—then he may be punished (Rothbard 1998c).
-Rothbard in fact concedes that in principle, debtor’s prison is thus justifiable (Rothbard 1998b, pp. 143–44).[13]
+Yet Rothbard’s “implicit theft” argument would imply that a person can, in effect, sell himself into slavery.
+This is because if a deadbeat debtor has committed implicit theft—an act of aggression—by “stealing” the nonexistent future thing that he is unable to provide to the debtor, then he may be punished (Rothbard 1998c).
+Rothbard in fact concedes that, in principle, debtor’s prison is thus justifiable (Rothbard 1998b, pp. 143–44).[11]
 But this is nothing but a form of voluntary slavery contract, which Rothbard (1998b, pp. 134–35) has already opposed.
 (In fact Walter Block uses Rothbard’s arguments about implicit theft and debtor’s prison to argue that under the TTTC, voluntary slavery contracts are indeed enforceable.
-See Kinsella 2023i.)
+See Kinsella 2023g.)
+Thus Rothbard’s views are in contradiction here.

 Conclusion

-The title-transfer theory of contract argues that contracts concern the transfer of property titles rather than promises or mutual obligations.
+The TTTC argues that contracts concern the transfer of property titles rather than promises or obligations.
 A valid contract involves a consensual transfer of ownership rights between parties.
 This distinguishes enforceable agreements from mere promises, as only property rights violations are subject to legal enforcement.
 The TTTC emphasizes that the core of contractual agreements lies in the legal transfer of control over resources.
-This approach aligns contract law with the principles of property rights and non-aggression.
+This approach connects the descriptive, economic concepts of possession and exchange with the legal concepts of ownership/property rights and contractual title transfer.

-The TTTC recognize that owners have the right to convey their resources by consent, without invoking problematic reliance-based arguments or viewing promises as creating legally binding obligations.
+The TTTC recognize that owners have the right to convey their resources by consent, rooted in their ownership rights of exclusion, without invoking problematic reliance-based arguments or viewing promises as creating legally binding obligations.
 It does not require consideration, as owners are free to transfer their property to others for any reason, whether gratuitous or not.
 It thus permits gratuitous contracts without inventing arcane doctrines or burdensome formalities.
-It also provides a conceptually elegant theory of contract, rooted in property rights, that can provide “damages” when one party does not performe a promised action, similar to modern legal systems.
-It eliminates the concept of breach of contract, thus avoiding the need for the “efficient breach of contract” theory of the law and economics movement.
+It also provides a conceptually more elegant theory of contract, rooted in property rights, that can provide “damages” when one party does not perform a promised action, similar to modern legal systems.
+It eliminates the concept of breach of contract, thus avoiding the need for the “efficient breach of contract” theory of the law and economics scholars.

 This view of contract also solves the problems of voluntary slavery contracts and debtors’ prison and avoids convoluted arguments for inalienability.
 The framework presented herein also provides a justification for outlawing fraud.

-Future research to further develop this theory could involve determining to what extent this approach is compatible with the consent theory of contract of Barnett (1986).[17]
+Future research to further develop this theory could involve determining to what extent this approach is compatible with the consent theory of contract of Barnett (1986a).[13]
 In addition, scholars could identify aspects of conventional contract law that appear to be unjustified in light of the TTTC.
-The view of fraud laid out here in light of the TTTC could be used to examine various accusations of “fraud” by proponents of intellectual property (who sometimes argue that acts of copying are “fraudulent” and thus patent and copyright laws are justified; see Kinsella (2009 & 2016)) and by opponents of fractional reserve banking (who oppose fractional reserve banking on Austrian economic grounds but who also argue that the practice is inherently fraudulent; see Rothbard (2008, pp. 93, 97, 99, 290 et pass.), Hoppe (2006b, pp. 183, 197, 200, 201, 204), Hoppe, Hülsmann & Block (2006, pp. 207–34), Huerta de Soto (2020, pp. 9, 31, 155, 749, 753), Hülsmann (2002/03, p.
-410 et seq.).
-Finally, work could be done to identify aspects of property and contract law that are difficult to explain or justify under the standard approach but that could be justified using the clearer framework of the TTTC, such as restrictive covenants, co-ownership arrangements, trusts, corporations and partnerships, and so on.
+The view of fraud laid out here in light of the TTTC could be used to examine various accusations of “fraud” by proponents of intellectual property (who sometimes argue that acts of copying are “fraudulent” and thus patent and copyright laws are justified; see Kinsella (2009; 2016)) and by opponents of fractional reserve banking (who oppose fractional reserve banking on Austrian economic grounds but who also argue that the practice is inherently fraudulent; see Rothbard (2008, pp. 93, 97, 99, 290 et pass.), Hoppe (2006b), Hoppe, Hülsmann, and Block (2006, pp. 207–34), Huerta de Soto (2020, pp. 9, 31, 155, 749, 753), Hülsmann (2002/03).
+Finally, work could be done to identify aspects of property and contract law that are difficult to explain or justify under the standard approach but that could be explained under the TTTC, such as restrictive covenants, co-ownership arrangements, trusts, corporations and partnerships, and so on.

 References